beevik/go6502/README.md

 *
 ```

-By typing `step in`, you told the emulated CPU to execute the `LDX #$EE`
+By typing `step in`, you are telling the emulated CPU to execute the `LDX #$EE`
 instruction at address `1000`.
-This advanced the program counter to `1002`,
+This advances the program counter to `1002`,
-loaded the value `EE` into the X register, and increased the CPU cycle counter
+loads the value `EE` into the X register, and increases the CPU cycle counter
 by 2 cycles.

 Each time go6502 advances the program counter interactively, it disassembles
-the instruction to be executed next.
-It also displays the current values of
+and displays the instruction to be executed next.
+It also displays the current
-the CPU registers and cycle counter.
+values of the CPU registers and cycle counter.

 The shortcut for the `step in` command is `si`.
 Let's type `si 4` to step the
 CPU by 4 instructions: